 Further, in order to facilitate smooth collaboration between the national and county governments, there is need to close the current capacity gaps among those charged with key functions such as developing legislation and budgeting.
 Sen. Mahamud Mohamed Maalim, the Chairperson, Standing Committee on Finance and Budget, emphasised this need, as county governments cannot run effectively if the existing capacity gaps prevail.

 The budget question

-At county level, discussions at the Legislative Summit revealed that the current budgets for counties have not been realigned to the ‘Big Four’ Agenda and this will be done in the budgets for next financial year.
+At the county level, discussions at the Legislative Summit revealed that the current budgets for counties have not been realigned to the “Big Four’ Agenda and this will be done in the budgets for the next financial year.
 This poses a challenge in how counties shall implement the set priorities without coherent budgetary provisions.
 However, as indicated by Sen. Mahamud, nothing stops counties from undertaking some of the functions towards the realisation of the ‘Big Four’ using existing resources.
 In addition to budget realignment, the CIDPs will have to be realigned with the ‘Big Four’.

 Delivering on the promises

 As noted earlier, the second term of the devolution system of government does not have room for detractions.
 Kenyans cannot afford it anyway.
-County governments therefore need to roll up their sleeves and get to work.
+County governments, therefore, need to roll up their sleeves and get to work.
 The national government should ensure county governments have the tools to deliver on the promises of the ‘Big Four’.
-This means capacity gaps in legislation, budgeting and other critical areas should be plugged urgently.
+This means capacity gaps in legislation, budgeting, and other critical areas should be plugged urgently.
 CIDPs should also be realigned to the ‘Big Four’ without further delay, failure to which the priorities will only look good on paper, but nothing on the ground.
 Finally, caution should be taken not to overlook and undermine other critical sectors such as education, tourism, trade, infrastructure, and so forth, while in pursuit of the ‘Big Four’.